 Search 176 senior living options

-See full list of all 176 licensed assisted living communities in North Dakota for 2019.
-Senior Living Help enables senior citizens and their loved ones to find every licensed assisted living facility in North Dakota.
-If you or your loved one are looking for a facility in any part of North Dakota with kind and loving staff who will help with daily living activities such as bathing, dressing, eating, moving or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living home in North Dakota that is close to you.
+See full list of all 176 licensed assisted living facilities in North Dakota for 2020.
+Senior Living Help enables senior citizens and their loved ones to search for every licensed assisted living facility in North Dakota.
+If you or your loved one are trying to find a facility in any part of North Dakota with kind and caring staff who will assist with daily living tasks such as bathing, getting dressed, eating, transferring or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living home in North Dakota that is close to you.

 Do you live in North Dakota, and you are searching for the best assisted living community that you can call home?
 There are many factors you need to plan for, which include proximity to other members of your family and lifestyle options.
 However, one factor that many families or seniors tend to overlook or fail to consider is the levels of care provided in the community.
 Most assisted living facilities in North Dakota offer different levels of care and charge accordingly.
 This is extremely important to both the community and the elderly residents that seek such care services.

 Cost for Assisted Living in North Dakota with Payment Options

 We have gathered some ways outside of Medicaid for assisted living payment options.
 We will also help you gain some perspective on what assisted living in North Dakota can end up costing you.
 First, understand that there are supplementary ways of paying for assisted living in North Dakota.
 Medicaid and most, if not all waivers will not pay for room and board at an assisted living facility, and unless there is memory care being provided, room and board will be the bulk of your costs.